 She recently separated from the bio dad who gave them to bio dads grandma.
 Bio grandma sees we never divorced and has filed child support against me instead of her son.
 Oklahoma support is trying to serve me papers to appear for a support order even though the bio grandma is the fathers mother and...
 Read more »

 If you were married to bio mom when she had the child(ren), under Oklahoma law you are presumed to be the father.
 This presumption can be overcome by a DNA test, but you will need to request same.
-You indicate you "signed a notarized paper for the mom from hospitals each time she popped another one...Read more »
+You indicate you "signed a notarized paper for the mom from hospitals each time she popped...Read more »

 First, in Oklahoma a step-parent adoption requires you be married to the child’s parent for one (1) year.
 Second, you have to meet the qualifications set out in the law, mainly dealing with criminal history.
 Third, If the child is over twelve (12), they would have to consent.
 If these...Read more »

 When I was reunified with my children the dcf case worker and the judge agreed that my childs father would get supervised visitation for 2 hrs once a month.
 The order was filed and set into motion while my childrens father lived in Oklahoma.
 I was living in Florida when the order was ordered.
 What...
 Read more »